-Remember when you were a kid, and you were playing with your friends in the pool and challenging who could hold their breaths for the longest time?
+Remember when you were a kid, and you were playing with your friends in the pool and challenge who could hold their breaths for the longest time?
 When you got out of the pool and started breathing again, it was the best feeling ever.

 That same feeling happens when we take breaks.
 We re-energize, avoid mental blocks, and it even helps to change our perspective.
 Sometimes we feel we have a huge task that is actually not that huge.
-All we needed was to breathe for a few minutes, go for a walk, have a healthy snack or do a different activity outside our workspace, to realize it was much simpler than it seemed.
+All we needed was to breathe for a few minutes, go for a walk, have a healthy snack or do a different activity outside our workspace to realize it was much simpler than it seemed.

 7) Have a Pre-Work Routine

 I have a question for you.
 When you start your day, what’s the first thing you do?
 Read your work emails?
 Start automatically thinking about work?
 Turn your laptop on to start your work day?

 If your answer to all or any of the above is yes, then it’s time to get rid of that routine and create healthy habits while working from home.
 Before you start working, make time for yourself.
 If you love reading, why not read a few pages?
 Or take time to eat your breakfast without stressing out about all the things you need to do at work.

 Having a morning routine or a pre-work routine helps you put into perspective what matters to you.
 While work is an important part of our lives, it is not the only one.
 Starting your day with the things that are important to you, whether it’s a prayer, meditation, reading a book, cooking a big breakfast, or going for a run, allows you to mindfully prepare for your day.

 8) Make Time for the Things You Enjoy

 Make a list of the 10 things you enjoy doing the most.
 Those that make you feel happy and believe that the world is a beautiful place.
 Next to each item, write when was the last time you did that.
 The results might surprise you.